rikedyp/APLWorkshop/course/day1/cells.md

 ```

 # Problems n: Cells & Rank
 1. Match the following rank operands with their descriptions.
-All expressions
+All expressions can be used with dyadic functions.

     `⍤1 3`